Littleor/ebsynth-auto-runer/README.md

 Then, you should generate the keyframes and `.ebs` files with the `ebsynth_utility` extension.

-Finally, you should open the `Terminal` app, and `cd` to the `ebsynth-auto-runer` project folder, and run the following command in your Terminal to start the automation:
+Finally, you should open the `Terminal` app, and run the following command in your Terminal to start the automation:

 ```bash